 Construction output in the Czech Republic increased 3.7 percent year-on-year in October 2021, following an upwardly revised 3.0 percent growth in the previous month.
 It was the largest gain in construction output since June, boosted by a faster increase in building activity (7.1 percent vs 6.3 percent in September).
 Meanwhile, civil engineering works continued to contract (-3.3 percent vs -4.0 percent).
 On a seasonally adjusted monthly basis, construction output rose 0.4 percent. source: Czech Statistical Office

 Construction Output in Czech Republic averaged 1.31 percent from 1998 until 2021, reaching an all time high of 36.90 percent in January of 2018 and a record low of -25.80 percent in January of 2010.
 This page provides - Czech Republic Construction Output - actual values, historical data, forecast, chart, statistics, economic calendar and news.
 Czech Republic Construction Output - data, historical chart, forecasts and calendar of releases - was last updated on December of 2021.

-Construction Output in Czech Republic is expected to be 2.90 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Construction Output in Czech Republic to stand at 2.97 in 12 months time.
-In the long-term, the Czech Republic Construction Output is projected to trend around 1.90 percent in 2020, according to our econometric models.
+Construction Output in Czech Republic is expected to be 10.80 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+In the long-term, the Czech Republic Construction Output is projected to trend around 2.80 percent in 2022 and 1.40 percent in 2023, according to our econometric models.